 O-some is an interactive stand alone electronic instrument.
 It is soft to touch and playful.
 You can: squish it, throw it, shake it, wave it, … and play with it as you would with a big bouncy ball.
-Since it was developed as a part of the project Arduino Disability Orchestra, it is now being beta-tested by Lorenzo, who has movement limited to the upper-part of his body.
+Since it was developed as a part of the project Arduino Disability Orchestra, it is Lorenzo’s instrument, who has movement limited to the upper-part of his body.
 O-some, though, can be very easily scaled for an able-bodied person and can be programmed as a self-standing controller which can communicate with any Bluetooth device.

 It’s 3D printed with a soft rubber filament and a plastic ring in the middle to protect the electronic components.
 It contains an IMUduino, which has a Bluetooth Smart, and a flex sensor manufactured with Velostat.